Cong Abbey

-Cong Abbey also known as the Royal Abbey of Cong, is a historic site located at Cong Mayo, in Ireland's province of Connacht.
+Cong Abbey also known as the Royal Abbey of Cong, is a historic site located at Cong, County Mayo, in Ireland's province of Connacht.
 The ruins of the former Augustinian abbey mostly date to the 13th century and have been described as featuring some of finest examples of medieval ecclesiastical architecture in Ireland.

 History

 In the early 7th century, a church was built at this site, reportedly by Saint Feichin.
 A later building was destroyed by fire in 1114.
 Within the next twenty years or so, Turlough Mor O’Connor, the High King of Ireland, refounded the abbey.
 Raiders from Munster destroyed the buildings in 1137 but they were rebuilt by King Turlough.
 The Abbey was refounded as an Augustinian settlement in 1138.
 It was one of the earliest Augustinian settlements south of Armagh, which was founded in 1126.

 In 1198, his son, Ruaidrí Ua Conchobair (Rory O'Connor), Ireland's last High King, constructed new buildings and also lived the last 15 years of his life at the abbey.
 He died here and was reportedly briefly buried in the abbey before being exhumed and re-interred at Clonmacnoise.

 Cong Abbey was also closely associated with the O'Duffy family from at least 1097 to 1501.
 The Annals of the Four Masters record that in 1150, Muireadhach Ua Dubhthaigh, Archbishop of Connacht, died at Cong aged 75.